 Once the petition is filed a hearing will be set to consider the request.
 At the hearing you can make your case to the judge about why there should or shouldn’t be a modification in the amount of child support being paid.
 In deciding whether to award a modification of child support, the court must consider whether you proved a “material change in circumstances that is substantial and continuing.”

-When you retain us, our family law attorney will go over the process with you and file your Petition to Modify.
+When you retain us, our Alabama child support attorney will go over the process with you and file your Petition to Modify or your Petition to Establish Child Support, depending on if support has already been ordered or not.
 Once it is filed, we will be available throughout the entire process to answer questions.
-Our child support attorney will attend the hearings and advocate for the changes you are wanting to the Court.
+Our child support and custody lawyer will attend the hearings and advocate for the changes you are wanting to the Court.

 You can call and set up an appointment to meet with our attorney in any of our offices across the State of Alabama.
-We currently have offices in Anniston, Huntsville, Decatur, Montgomery, Prattville, Birmingham, and Alabaster.
-If you live in the surrounding areas of Gardendale, Calera, Jasper, Cullman, Millbrook, Madison, Tuscaloosa, Bessemer, Helena, Chelsea, Clanton, Leeds, Moody, Talladega, or anywhere else in Central and Northern Alabama then give us a call today to file your Petition to Modify Child Support where you live.
+We currently have offices in Anniston, Huntsville, Decatur, Montgomery, Prattville, Madison, Millbrook, Birmingham, and Alabaster.
+If you need a child support or divorce lawyer in Clanton or the surrounding areas of Gardendale, Calera, Jasper, Cullman, Tuscaloosa, Bessemer, Helena, Chelsea, Leeds, Moody, Talladega, Tuscaloosa, Talladega, or anywhere else in Central and Northern Alabama then give us a call today to either modify your Child Support or establish it, depending on your circumstances.